Colour TV case: Trial

-The state government appealed against the acquittal of Jayalalithaa from the case.
+The state government appealed the acquittal of Jayalalithaa.
 On 5 May 2000, the Supreme Court asked the High Court to give more time to Jayalalithaa to examine the defence witness, based on the Special Leave Petition filed by her in the Supreme Court.
 The appeal of the state government was quashed by the Madras High Court on 21 August 2009.
 The court also acquitted the five-year sentence of the seven convicted by the lower court.

 Political implications

 This case was one of the first incidents where an ex-chief minister was arrested and sent to jail.
-It was also one of the earliest instances of the conviction of a member of Parliament in a corruption case, as Selvaganapathy was an MP in the Lok Sabha at the time of the verdict.
+It was also one of the earliest instances of the conviction of a member of Parliament in a corruption case, as Selvaganapathy was an MP in the Rajya Sabha at the time of the verdict.
 While Jayalalithaa was in jail for 30 days, her residence at Poes Gardens in Chennai was raided.
 Sun TV, a channel run by Karunanidhi's nephew, was allowed to videotape the raid, creating a huge controversy.
 The channel showed large amounts of jewellery and personal assets of Jayalalithaa, resulting in a wide political debate.